Lewis J. Kaplan, MD, FACS, FCCP, FCCM

 His patient care centers around critical care as well as injury, emergency, and elective general surgery.
 Research interests have blossomed to include acid-base physiology, mechanical ventilation, and surgical infection.
 His CV contains nearly 300 publications and hundreds of presentations.
 Dr. Kaplan sits on the editorial boards of major journals including Critical Care Medicine

 , Journal of Trauma and Acute Care Surgery

 , and Surgical Infections

-Dr. Bailey begins her presidential year at the 2019 Critical Care Congress in San Diego, California, USA, serving as the 48th SCCM president.
+Dr. Kaplan begins his presidential year at the 2020 Critical Care Congress in Orlando, Florida, USA.